Sport at Luston

 Pupils in the Change4Life Bop It! club enjoy the weekly challenge of devising games for one another and completing the challenges set . . .

 During the Spring Term each class has enjoyed a half term block of lessons with Paul Hughes who works for FA skills.
 He has focussed on team work, respect, listening skills and developed each pupil’s awareness of space.
 Working through from reception to year 6 Paul took each concept and adapted it as necessary.
 We have all thoroughly benefited from his input of skills and his fantastic approach towards the game of football, creating an entirely inclusive atmosphere.
 We look forward to working with you again in the future Paul!

 Futsal is an indoor game of football which uses a smaller ball than traditional football games, which doesn’t bounce.
 There are 5 members of a team which includes a goalie.
 The principle of this tournament is to introduce new players to the game, only one member of our team had ever played a football match before, but you wouldn’t have been able to tell!
 With some fierce tackling and some quick dodging they communicated well and scored numerous goals.
 Kya was a star in goal saving goals from all angles.
 It was a very enjoyable evening and they even managed to practice their artistic skills with the camera!

 Netball vs Leintwardine Primary School

 After a strong start at the Leominster tournament the netball team set off with confidence.
 Working well as a team they ended the match on a score of 26-0!
-Well done to Chloe Mills who was playing in her first ever match – a secretly skilled shooter!
+Well done to Chloe who was playing in her first ever match – a secretly skilled shooter!